Home.

 Please contact me if you are interested in owning any of my rabbits!

 All of my baby rabbits are now vaccinated with Nobivac Myxo-RHD Plus by my vet at the age of seven weeks, this costs £52 with a basic health check or £67 with a full health check per rabbit, and protects them against myxomatosis and both strains of RHD/VHD for a year.
+These are the 2024 prices, I will get the price for 2025 in due course.
+With the advent of the triple vaccine in 2020 I decided to only sell fully vaccinated rabbits from that point forward, and I hope that this will be a bonus in the eyes of their new owners.

 Before accepting your reservation on any of my rabbits I will ask you lots of questions and request to see photos of your set up to ensure that my rabbits are going to forever homes and that you have done your research.
 I am also very happy to be asked lots of questions in return!